What is Kinesiotape and How is it Used?

 - Lower back

-As one example, in the United States, there are up to 200,000 Anterior Cruciate Ligament (ACL) ruptures annually, which leads to thousands of patients needing to consider the next options for themselves.
+As one example, in the United States, there are up to 200,000 Anterior Cruciate Ligament (ACL) ruptures annually.
+This leads to thousands of patients needing to consider the next options for themselves.
 Will they resort to surgery?
 Will they try physical therapy first?
-What other options can be considered?
+Do they have direct access to physical therapy?
+What other options are there to consider?

 Does Kinesiotape actually work?

-The tape is meant to be used to treat symptoms like issues with gait and stability, (touchdown, unrolling, cadence, stability and stance) and hip extension.
-It does so through things like inhibiting or promoting muscle tension, which encourages toning and or detoning of the target muscle group, and improves the positioning of joints and increases blood flow.
+Athletes use PT tape to treat symptoms like issues with gait and stability.
+These include touchdown, unrolling, cadence, stability, stance, and hip extension.
+It does so through things like inhibiting or promoting muscle tension.
+This encourages toning and or detoning of the target muscle group.
+It also improves the positioning of joints, and increases blood flow.
+Any of these benefits can make a difference, but when happening at the same time?
+It can be life-changing.

 While the use of this tape is still relatively new to some, the benefits can be noted in studies like this one, which was done on 48 athletes with confirmed ACL tears.